 Platforms: TBA

 Had you asked us a few years ago, we'd have speculated that we'd never see a Cyberpunk 2077 sequel.
 But after years of careful improvements and updates, it would appear that CD Projekt Red has found some stability in Night City.
-After surging past 20 million copies sold this year, not to mention beating The Witcher 3's all-time concurrent player record on steam, CDPR has put a new game into production.
+After surging past 20 million copies sold, not to mention beating The Witcher 3's all-time concurrent player record on steam, CDPR has put a new game into production.
 Cyberpunk Orion is described by the studio as a "Cyberpunk 2077 sequel that will prove the full power and potential of the Cyberpunk universe," with the company adding that it plans to "take the Cyberpunk franchise further and continue harnessing the potential of this dark fantasy universe."
 No other information is available, but expect Cyberpunk 2077 Orion to release well after The Witcher Polaris.

 CD Projekt Red Hadar